othnielvtf/vtf-nestjs-livechat/README.md

 ## Description

 A scalable and maintainable WebSocket-based live chat backend built with NestJS.
 This application provides real-time communication capabilities with features like room management, private messaging, typing indicators, and more.
+Looking for the frontend?
+Can clone and set it up here https://github.com/othnielvtf/vtf-nestjs-frontend

 ## Features